-The manufacturing industry is massive and spans numerous industries.
+The manufacturing industry is massive and spans numerous sectors.
+Today's manufacturers are implementing new technologies every day.
 The manufacturing process is also expansive and plant owners face a variety of risks.
-Their staff can get injured on the job, a customer may get injured or fall ill, or one of your delivery drivers could get in an accident.
-Each industry comes with various risks—which is why you need a business insurance policy tailored to the manufacturing industry.
-In this article, we cover some of the options available to you.
+Staff can get injured on the job, a customer may get injured or fall ill, or one of your delivery drivers could get in an accident.
+Each operation comes with various risks—which is why you need a business insurance policy tailored to manufacturers.
+In this article, we cover some of the insurance solutions available to the manufacturing industry.

 This is not an exhaustive list, but simply a few examples of the industries that need that coverage: